MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/abandoned-cart-sample-app.md

 Follow instructions here to create application id for abandoned cart sample code.
 [Use the portal to create an Azure AD application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal)

-## Whitelist the Abandoned cart connector app ID against the Retail Server API
+## Add the Abandoned cart connector app ID to the allow list for the Retail Server API

-Instructions for whitelisting an application ID in Azure can be found at https://community.dynamics.com/ax/b/axforretail/posts/support-for-service-to-service-authentication-in-retail-server.
+Instructions for adding an application ID to the allow list in Azure can be found at https://community.dynamics.com/ax/b/axforretail/posts/support-for-service-to-service-authentication-in-retail-server.

 ## Configure the abandoned cart connector